 66% of Communication & Media Studies students are women while men make up 34% of the student body.
 Communication & Media Studies is studied the most in the Far Western US region of the US.

 Keep scrolling to explore the most popular colleges and universities for Communication & Media Studies majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 California State University - Fullerton is the optimum choice if you are considering majoring in Communication & Media Studies.
-Students who graduate from the Communications program make about $38,515 in the first five years of their career, and $73,396 after their first five years of their career.
+With 902 students enrolled, Communications is one of most popular majors at California State University - Fullerton.
 The destination of Fullerton, California, is nice for students who like a more tranquil, suburban region.

 Ohio State University - Main Campus is among your top options if you want to study Communication & Media Studies.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 International students need not be worried about sticking out since 8.0% of Ohio State's undergraduates originate from countries outside the U.S..
 With 64.0% of the educators working full time, students are sure to get plenty of interaction with teachers.
 If you're interested in learning more, you can view all of Ohio State University - Main Campus' rankings here.